-Annual Year Ended % of Year Ended % Budget August 31, 2024 Budget August 31, 2023 Change \$ 31,096,253 \$ 32,344,373 104.0% \$ 32,498,881 -0.5%
+Annual Budget Year Ended August 31, 2024 Year Ended August 31, 2023 % Change \$ 31,096,253 \$ 32,344,373 104.0% \$ 32,498,881 -0.5%

 The Service, Contracts and Supplies (including SGF) are 104.0% of budget.
 Expenditures are higher than budget due to additional facilities work done over the summer, equipment for Transportation and Early Learning, tuition payments for students attending a school on a reserve, and professional services related to the Jordan's Principle grant.
 The 0.5% decrease from the prior year is largely due to additional expenses to support the first year of ADCS and expenditures related to the curriculum implementation grant in the prior year.